ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 import random

-def rechoose(doors):
+def rechoose(prizes):
     # initial player guess
-    doors.pop(random.randint(0, len(doors) - 1))
+    prizes.pop(random.randint(0, len(prizes) - 1))

     # goat revealed by moderator
-    doors.pop(doors.index('G'))
+    prizes.pop(prizes.index(False))

     # item rechosen by player
-    return doors.pop(-1)
+    return prizes.pop(-1)

 if __name__ == '__main__':
-    doors = ['G', 'G', 'C']
+    prizes = [False, False, True]
     cycles = 100000
     results = []
-    [results.append(rechoose(doors.copy())) for _ in range(cycles)]
+    [results.append(rechoose(prizes.copy())) for _ in range(cycles)]
-    print(results.count('C') / len(results))
+    print(results.count(True) / (len(results)))

 ```

-The program defines the prizes `Goat, Goat, Cadillac` as the list `doors = ['G', 'G', 'C']`, the number of games to run is denoted by `cycles` and the list named `results` to store the results, from which the probability to win the Cadillac is derived.
+The program defines the prizes `Goat, Goat, Cadillac` as the list `prizes = [False, False, True]`, the number of games to run is denoted by `cycles` and the list named `results` to store the results, from which the probability to win the Cadillac is derived.

-A copy of the list of doors is passed `cycles` times to the `rechoose(doors)` function, simulating the gameshow:
+A copy of the list of prizes is passed `cycles` times to the `rechoose(prizes)` function, simulating the gameshow:

-1. initial player guess - the player chooses a random door, which he doesn't take, gets removed.
+1. initial player guess - the player chooses a random prize, which he doesn't take, gets removed.
-2. goat revealed by moderator - one door with a goat is removed.
+2. goat revealed by moderator - one prize with a goat is removed.
-3. item choosen by player - in this case the player always rechooses, which makes the last remaining element the choosen element.
+3. prize choosen by player - in this case the player always rechooses, which makes the last remaining element the choosen element.

 Finally, the Cadillacs won, as fraction of the total games played, gets printed: